onemyndseye/steampipe/README.md

 # Steampipe

-**Steampipe** is a Linux automation tool that remuxes and uploads Steam gameplay clips to YouTube.
+Steampipeis a automation tool that remuxes and uploads Steam gameplay clips to YouTube.
 It monitors your Steam recording folder, converts new clips to `.mp4`, and sends them directly to your channel.

-> “Never miss a moment.
-Never touch a video editor.”

 ## Features